cpociask00/386_Team_7/README.md

 ### Prerequisites

-Anyone who wishes to contribute to the continuation of the app will need to have installed Android Studio or similar IDE that supports plugins, Flutter and Dart plugins.
+Anyone who wishes to contribute to the continuation of our app will need to have installed Android Studio or similar IDE that supports plugins, Flutter, and Dart plugins.

 ## Deployment